KabalMcBlade/Ion/README.md

 Another test NO PBR (model NOT supplied by this demo, but you can download from https://sketchfab.com, the name is zelda_-_breath_of_the_wild)
 <img src="./Screenshots/no_pbr.png">

+## GLTF Features engine support

+At this link you can find the basic features for support the glTF modl format: https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0#feature-test-models
+In my test, all the basic features are supported with the exception of:
+* Morph Primitives Test
+* Multi UV Test
+* Vertex Color Test
+I will going to fix it later.
+(NOTE: that if you want to test by yourself, sometimes looks like there is no model loadd... is actually very small and very far away from the camera!)

+About the advance features, at this link: https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0#extension-test-models
+Unfortunately none of them is supported at the moment: I am not quite sure if doing also this or not.

 ## Demo Controls

 The demo uses command line (or from VS command line argument under the property of the demo project) in order to render.